se-edu/se-book/uml/classDiagrams/abstractClasses/introduction/outcomes.md

-* <span id="outcome-classDiagrams-abstractClasses-one">:trophy: Able to interpret abstract classes in class diagrams :two:</span>
+:trophy: Can interpret abstract classes in class diagrams :two: